Seeing in the Dark

 Parker J. Palmer

 My champagne buzz has passed.
 I’m thinking about what’s at the root of my new year’s fear.
 That while “covid compounded,” there is more to it.
 I come, as did my blogger friend, to grief.
 And I know that means it’s about dying, and disappointments, and deaths.
 Too, about beginnings that are always about endings.
-And about resolutions, which typically made from perceived deficiency are inevitably doomed to fail and begin a cycle of disappointment, if not worse.
+And about resolutions, which are typically made from perceived deficiency are inevitably doomed to fail and begin a cycle of disappointment, if not worse.

 I’m thinking back to how I answered my husband’s question.
 How I looked out into the snow-covered trees and felt gratitude for so much, including this moment of returning freeze, the seasons I witness through this window and trees, the memories of times and places further afar.